 This grant program will accept proposals from applicants with either a regional or statewide scope of work.
-It is encouraged that block grant applicants coordinate where possible to reduce duplication.
-In the event where block grants are awarded to a statewide and regional block grant applicants with overlapping scopes of work, the department will work with awardees post-award to align their scopes of work to fill gaps and avoid duplication.
+Block grant applicants are encouraged to coordinate where possible to reduce duplication.
+In the event block grants are awarded to a statewide and regional block grant applicants with overlapping scopes of work, the department will work with awardees post-award to align their scopes of work to fill gaps and avoid duplication.